amad410/playwright-web-boilerplate/README.md

 # Introduction
-This sample is designed for use in VsCode and includes source code for testing the web frontend using Playwright.
-It also uses the Allure reporter to report results
+This sample is designed for use in VsCode and includes source code for testing the web frontend using Cucumber for Playwright.
+Cucumber is nothing more than another interface that sits on top of your scripts that documents tests in plain language using Gherkin syntax.
+It also uses the Allure reporter to report results.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Install node
 2. Install npm
 3. Install VsCode
+4. Install plugin 'Cucumber (Gherkin) Full Support' from within VSCode.
+5. Restart System

 ### Documentation
 If you want to learn more refer the following: